Last updated: April 13, 2021

 - No person who is ill, who has symptoms of COVID-19 (fever, cough, difficulty breathing, sudden loss of smell without nasal congestion, with or without loss of taste), or who has been in contact with a person with COVID-19 in the last 14 days is allowed to enter Notre-Dame Basilica.

-- Anyone who does not respect the sanitary measures in place or entry in the registry could be refused entry or asked to leave the premises.
+- Anyone who does not respect the sanitary measures in place could be refused entry or asked to leave the premises.

 - The restrooms will not be accessible and no leaflets will be available.